Known Issues in Streams Messaging

 Streams Messaging Manager

-Learn about the known issues in Streams Messaging Manager in this release.
+Learn about the known issues and limitations in Streams Messaging Manager in this release.

 CDPD-39313: Some numbers are not rendered properly in SMM UI